-6.3.2.
-Magnetic Compensation Data Processing During Maneuvering

-Figure 17 illustrates a comparative analysis of the magnetic measurement data before (blue curve) and after (red curve) the application of the compensation algorithm.
-The figure clearly demonstrates that the fluctuations in the compensated data are significantly attenuated, indicating the efficacy of the compensation algorithm in mitigating interference and enhancing data stability.
-Tables 4 and 5 respectively present the compensation results and the derived compensation coefficients.
+6.3.2 Magnetic compensation data processing during maneuvering data are significantly attenuated, indicating the efficacy of the compensation algorithm in mitigating interference and enhancing data stability.
+Tables 4 and 5, respectively, present the compensation results and the derived compensation coefficients.
 The improvement ratio for the magnetic compensation is calculated to be 2.13, and the derived compensation coefficients serve as reliable parameters for subsequent data processing.
 These findings indicate that the compensation algorithm significantly reduces the standard deviation of the measurement data, thereby enhancing the precision and accuracy of the measurements.